 Under its current chairman, Mr. Wale Gbalajobi, ICOBANA continues its tradition of giving back by raising funds for educational and infrastructure projects as well as improvement of students’ academic results and standards.
 Programs like the Success Tablet Initiative which provides educational laptop/tablets for students, Excellence in Teaching Award – a teachers reward initiative, and the complete overhaul and reconstruction of the Multi-Media and Library Center.

-The wives of ICOBANA (WICOBANA) can also not be left out.
+The ICOBA Wives North America (ICOBA Wives NA) can also not be left out.
 In support of their husbands Alma Mater, they attend the annual reunions, participate actively, and bring a family atmosphere to the gatherings.
-WICOBANA also raised funds in support of the dining room project as well as various other student activities at Igbobi College, including the donation of four dozen engraved basketballs with Igbobi College logos several.
+ICOBA Wives NA also raised funds in support of the dining room project as well as various other student activities at Igbobi College, including the donation of four dozen engraved basketballs with Igbobi College logos.

 As the school motto goes, Omnes Unum in Domino – All are one in the lord.
 Up I.C.